 "We expect healthy sales in December, as the industry continues to recover from Sandy and leads into its year-end sales events."
 Total light-vehicle sales in November are expected to increase 12 percent from November 2011 while fleet sales are expected to hold steady below a 17 percent share of total sales, which is the same level as October but lower than the 18 percent share last November.

 LMC Automotive is maintaining the 2012 forecast for total light-vehicle sales in the United States at 14.4 million units and the forecast for retail sales at 11.7 million units.
 While the forecast still rounds to the same numbers as it did in October, the overall outlook is more favorable.
-The U.S. sales forecast for 2013 remains stable at 15 million units for total light-vehicles and 12.2 million for retail sales, but represent a slower growth rate of 4 percent from 2012.
+The U.S. sales forecast for 2013 remains stable at 15 million units for total light-vehicles and 12.

 In addition, LMC senior vice president Jeff Schuster said there continues to be the possibility of accelerating the growth in 2013, as the current level of uncertainty is expected to decrease in the first half of the year.